linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 11 Options and swaps.md

 Eurozone interest rates went against the city almost from the start.
 When it issued the bonds the European Central Bank's variable rate tender interest rate was 2 per cent.
 It climbed to 4 per cent by the middle of 2007, around the time that Mr Robledo began his investigation, and is now 4.25 per cent.

-There are two main charges against the banks and the indi viduals.
+There are two main charges against the banks and the individuals.
 The first is that the banks misrepresented to the city the financial benefits of the debt restructuring exercise, of which the bond issue and the swaps agreement were part.

 The second is that the banks were not transparent in explaining the terms and conditions of the swaps agreement, and that the city incurred €56m of hidden costs as a result of it, on top of the fees - which by some estimates are around €50m - the city paid for the deal.